ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 ### Header Files

 The use of the various libraries in ev3dev for development requires installing the relevant header (include) files for the Cross-compilation platform on the Host.
-This is documented in the  [Clone the Language-specific Repository](https://github.com/tcwan/ev3dev/wiki/Getting-Started-Developing-on-ev3dev/_edit#clone-the-language-specific-repository) section.
+This is documented in the  [Building the Libraries](#building-the-libraries) section.

 >Take a look at [Organization of ev3dev Repositories](ev3dev-Repositories) for more information regarding the packages maintained by the ev3dev project, including available Language Bindings and support libraries.